 A lot of the local culture is also focused on Route 66, which originally ran between Chicago and Los Angeles, greatly increased the accessibility to the area, and enhanced the culture and tourism in Flagstaff.[134]
 Route 66 remains a historic route, passing through the city between Barstow, California, and Albuquerque, New Mexico.
 In early September, the city hosts an annual event, Route 66 Days, to highlight its connection to the famous highway.[135]

-Flagstaff takes one of its nicknames from its designation as the world's first International Dark Sky City, with deliberate measures to reduce light pollution beginning in 1958.
-This was the world's first coordinated legislative effort to do so.
-In the city there have now been over sixty years of planning and development of effective strategies to limit light pollution,[136] with the support of the environmentally aware population and community advocates, government and elected officials, and the assistance of observatories in the area including the United States Naval Observatory Flagstaff Station and Lowell Observatory.[137][138][139][140]
+Flagstaff takes one of its nicknames from its designation as the world's first International Dark Sky City, with deliberate measures to reduce light pollution beginning in 1958[136] supported by the environmentally-aware population and community advocates, government and elected officials, and the assistance of observatories in the area including the United States Naval Observatory Flagstaff Station and Lowell Observatory.[137][138][139][140]

-The city's designation as the first International Dark Sky City was on October 24, 2001, by the International Dark-Sky Association, after a proposal by the Flagstaff Dark Skies Coalition to start the recognition program.
+The city's designation as an International Dark Sky City was on October 24, 2001, by the International Dark-Sky Association, after a proposal by the Flagstaff Dark Skies Coalition to start the recognition program.
 It is seen as a world precedent in dark sky preservation.[141]
 Before this, it had been nicknamed the "Skylight City" in the 1890s, the same decade that the Lowell Observatory was founded.[142]
-In 1958, it passed Ordinance 400,[136] which outlawed using searchlights within city limits.
-In the 1980s a series of measures were introduced for the city and Coconino County, and the Flagstaff Dark Skies Coalition was founded in 1999 by Lance Diskan and John Grahame.
-Diskan had originally moved to Flagstaff from Los Angeles so that his children could grow up able to see stars, saying that "part of being human is looking up at the stars and being awestruck."[142]
+In 1958, it passed Ordinance 400,[136] which outlawed using large or powerful searchlights within city limits.
+In the 1980s a series of measures were introduced for the city and Coconino County, and the Dark Sky Coalition was founded in 1999 by Chris Luginbuhl and Lance Diskan.
+Luginbuhl is a former U.S. Naval astronomer,[143] and Diskan had originally moved to Flagstaff from Los Angeles so that his children could grow up able to see stars, saying that "part of being human is looking up at the stars and being awestruck."[142]
+It was reported that even though greater restrictions on types of public lighting were introduced in 1989,[144] requiring them all to be low-emission, some public buildings like gas stations hadn't updated by 2002, after the Dark Sky designation.[145]

 Beyond music, Flagstaff has a popular theater scene, featuring several groups.
 Northern Arizona University's Department of Theatre produces productions for the community as well as the campus.[citation needed] The department has won awards, including multiple invitations to the Kennedy Center American College Theater Festival.[citation needed] NAU Theatre performs in two facilities: the Clifford E. White Theatre (for long-time professor Clifford E. White) and the Studio Theatre.
 Both facilities are housed in the Fine and Performing Arts Building on campus.[citation needed] A local community theater company called Theatrikos was founded in 1972 in the basement of the Weatherford Hotel, and today puts on six major productions per year.
 In 2002, the company moved into a new venue now known as the Doris-Harper White Community Playhouse, a downtown building which was built in 1923 as an Elks Lodge and later became the Flagstaff library.[151]
 Since 1995, the Flagstaff Light Opera Company has performed a variety of musical theater and light opera productions throughout the year at the Sinagua Middle School auditorium.[152]
 There are several dance companies in Flagstaff, including Coconino Community College Dance Program, Northern Arizona Preparatory Company and Canyon Movement, which present periodic concerts and collaborate with the Flagstaff Symphony for free concerts during the summer and holiday seasons.[153][verification needed]